zhouyl/flowblade/docs/components/layout/separator.md

 # Separator

 Visual separator / divider line component.
 Separator provides a simple way to create visual dividers between content sections with support for horizontal and vertical orientations.
+Perfect for separating content sections and visual organization.

 ## Props